FBK-NILab/tractogram_filtering/README.md

 Here's the fields decription:
 - `trk`: path to the tractogram uploaded by the user
 - `t1`: path to the t1 image in subject space.
 The image is preferred if it is a brain extracted image.
+In case no t1 and no fa image is provided, the tractogram is assumed to be already in MNI space.
-In case no t1 image is provided, the tractogram is assumed to be already in MNI space.
+- `fa`: path to the fa image in subject space.
+This filed is exclusive with respect to t1.
+In case both are provided the fa is used for warp computation.
+In case no t1 and no fa image is provided, the tractogram is assumed to be already in MNI space.
 - `resample_points`: T/F flag.
 If T the streamlines will be resampled to 16 points, otherwise no.
+- `fast_warp`: T/F flag.
+If T the script run a coregistration using parameter similar to antsRegistrationSynQuick (metric optimized during SyN is MutualInformation), which provide fast (~1min) but decent registration.
+If F the script uses a slower (~30mins) coregistration but more reliable (metric optimized during SyN is CrossCorrelation).
 - `return_trk`: T/F flag.
 If T the filtered trk tractogram will be returned along with the indexes of plausible and non-plausible streamlines.
 - `task`: classification/regression. [not used right now]